 Like Alternative Eden B and Eden C, a small amount of loss of pickleweed-dominated habitat would occur as a result of the breaches, water control structures on the OAC and ACFCC.
 The increase in tidal flux may also result in areas of local erosion, scour and removal of pickleweed-dominated habitat, at first associated with the connection of Bay Ponds to the OAC, and then later with the Southern and Inland Ponds along the OAC and ACFCC.
 These small losses would be offset by the restoration of a large amount of tidal marsh, habitat islands and habitat transition zones that are likely to support pickleweed-dominated vegetation.
-The proximity of the pickleweed habitat in OAC, ACFCC, Whale's Tail and Cargill Marshes to the Bay Ponds and improved habitat on the outboard levee and the habitat transition zones, may help facilitate recruitment of the pickleweed habitat and support dispersal of and habitat for special-status species including the salt marsh harvest mouse and salt marsh wandering shrew.
-If and when the Inland and Southern Ponds are converted to tidal marsh habitat, they too would likely support pickleweed-dominated vegetation and may provide suitable habitat for special-status species that marsh disperse from the surrounding areas.
+The proximity of the pickleweed habitat in OAC, ACFCC, Whale's Tail and Cargill Marshes to the Bay Ponds and improved habitat on the outboard levee and the habitat for special-status species including the salt marsh harvest mouse and salt marsh wandering shrew.
+If and when the Inland and Southern Ponds are converted to tidal marsh habitat, they too would likely support pickleweed-dominated vegetation and may provide suitable habitat for special-status species that marsh market for special-status species that mary habitat species including areas.